New US House Republican speaker faces early test on government funding

 'LITMUS TEST'

+The plan to offset aid to Israel with money for the federal tax collection agency also undermines the Republican goal of fiscal austerity.
+The nonpartisan Congressional Budget Office reported on Wednesday that the loss of money to the IRS will reduce federal revenues by nearly $27 billion and add $12.5 billion to the federal deficit over the coming decade.

-The measures will pose an early test of Johnson and his narrow 221-212 majority's ability to agree amongst themselves and to work with Democrats, who hold the Senate majority and the Oval Office.
+The Israel aid and appropriations measures pose an early test of Johnson and his narrow 221-212 majority's ability to agree among themselves and to work with Democrats, who hold the Senate majority and the Oval Office.

 "This will be a litmus test," said Representative Ryan Zinke, a Republican who sits on the House committee that sets spending priorities.
 "There's going to be some groaning and moaning, but I think they'll pass."